 Podio is a project management tool that describes itself as an open-plan online office.
 It allows you to keep your project content and conversations in one place with at-a-glance views and detailed drilldowns.
 You can have meetings via chat, audio, or video.
 And you can manage your projects with classic tasks, recurring tasks, and calendars.

-Podio offers a free option for limited features for up to five employees that you can use to try their software.
-Then you can choose pricing plans that start from $9 per month per employee to $24 per month per employee, depending on the features you need.
+Podio offers a free option for limited features for up to five employees.
+Then you can choose pricing plans that start from $9 per month per employee to $24 per month per employee.
+It all depending on the features you need.
 Unlimited storage, e-document signing, and priority support comes with the enterprise level pricing, which is unlisted on the site.

 Zapier offers Podio integrations so that you can automate tasks between Podio and other project management tools, your CRM, and other business applications.
 For users on the go, Podio has mobile apps so that you can always access your workspaces.